sendmebits/flippyflip-community/README.md

 - **Unique Mechanics**: Select 2x2 (or larger) square regions to flip tiles.
 - **Theme Aware**: Beautiful dark and light mode support using standard iOS design patterns.
 - **Instant Play**: minimal load times and fluid animations.
+- **Level Editor**: Create your own levels and share them with the community.

 ## 📱 Mechanics